HHS/OPRE-OPS/docs/how_we_work/deploy_flow.md

 ## How is code deployed to the production app for end users?

-In the future, we'll have a production app which will store real data and deliver value to real people!
+In the future, we'll have a production app which will store real data and deliver value to real users!

 More to come on continuous deploys to prod and release management.

 ## Resources

-For more on good continuous deployment practices (including sample CircleCI+cloud.gov config!) — see the [TTS Engineering Practices Guide](https://engineering.18f.gov/continuous-deployment/).
+For more on good continuous deployment practices (including sample CircleCI+cloud.gov config) — see the [TTS Engineering Practices Guide](https://engineering.18f.gov/continuous-deployment/).